 When it gets to matters hair, this is one area you must get it right.
-Life is not perfect but certainly, your hair can be!
-While at it, this guide focuses on making ladies glow with a very limited budget.
-Imagine styling, curling, and waving your hair at home before a day out just to look good!
+Life is not perfect, but certainly, your hair can be!
+While at it, this guide focuses on making ladies glow with a minimal budget.
+Imagine styling, curling, and waving your hair at home before a day out to look good!
 You don’t need a stylist to do this.
-For the classic hairstyle that dates back to the 1920s, finger waves are still appreciated to date with many including top celebrities rocking them.
-They simply ooze a lady’s class, glamor, and style.
+For the classic hairstyle that dates back to the 1920s, finger waves are still appreciated to date, with many, including top celebrities rocking them.
+They ooze a lady’s class, glamor, and style.

 What You Need: